 Editor in ChiefDarius Sanai is Editor in Chief of LUX and owner of parent company LUX Global Media.
-He is a consultant Editor in Chief at Condé Nast International and has launched and edited more than 25 media brands for Condé Nast over the past 15 years.
+He is a consultant Editor in Chief at Condé Nast International.
+He launched Vogue Hong Kong in 2019 and has launched and edited more than 25 media brands for Condé Nast over the past 15 years.

 A former newspaper foreign correspondent and BBC World TV presenter, he read PPE at Oxford University (where he launched his first media company, and made his first loss) and collects fine wine, modern classic machines, and punk memorabilia.